euler-xyz/euler-governance/docs/GOV-ARCHITECTURE.md

 When a governance proposal is created, it enters a 2 day review period, after which voting weights are recorded and voting begins.
 Voting lasts for 7 days; if a majority, and at least 3% of the EUL supply votes are cast for the proposal, it is queued in the Timelock, and can be implemented 2 days later.
 In total, any change to the protocol takes at least one week.

-On-chain governance for the Euler protocol can be done via the [Tally](#tally) governance dashboard (described below) while off-chain governance can be done via [Snapshot](#).
+On-chain governance actions (proposal, voting, etc.) for the Euler protocol can be done via the [Tally](#tally) governance dashboard (described below) while off-chain governance actions can be carried out via [Snapshot](#snapshot).
 More information on on-chain and off-chain governance (i.e., proposals and voting) is described under the [Propose](#propose) section while both platforms are described as follows:

 ### Tally
 Tally is a governance app in the form of a web-based platform focused on enabling on-chain governance for DeFi projects.
 The Tally governance web application [provides transparency around the governance of various DeFi protocols, e.g., Compound, Uniswap, etc.](https://www.coindesk.com/tally-defi-governance-funding-round) bringing all of the proposals and voting for these protocols under a shared user interface.